dominiksalvet/vhdldep/README.md

 ## License

-Licensing policy of vhdldep is compliant with [REUSE Specification](https://reuse.software/spec/).
+Licensing policy of vhdldep is compliant with [REUSE Specification 3.0](https://reuse.software/spec/).

 The preferred license is the **MIT License** as stated in the [*MIT.txt*](LICENSES/MIT.txt) file.